Racine Public Library 125th Anniversary

 Rooted in our community.
 Branching into the future.
 Celebrating 125 years.
 DonateNow celebrating 125 years.

-On September 9, 2022, the Racine Public Library will celebrate its 125th anniversary.
-We hope you’ll celebrate with us at our festivals and events throughout the entire year.
+On September 9, 2022, the Racine Public Library celebrated its 125th anniversary.
 We’re so proud of our journey through Racine’s history, and we can’t wait to see what the future holds.
+Thank you to all who celebrated with us.

 125th Anniversary Events at the Racine Public Library